omuzychko/StepperHub/README.md

 ####Generating code with CubeMX project will give you an error message.
 Now worries - its OK!

-I've have overclocked CPU to 200MHz to get simpler calculations of timing parameters, so easier to debug.
-Its just about 10% over spec.
-While expirimenting I was able to run this poor CPU at 280 MHz, what gives close to 50MHz on GPIO PIN if you toggle it programmatically in a loop.
+I've got overclocked the CPU to 200MHz for simpler calculations of timing parameters, so easier to debug.
+Its just about 10% over the spec.
+While expirimenting I was able to run this poor CPU at **280 MHz !!!**, what gives close to 50MHz on GPIO PIN if you toggle it programmatically in a loop.